Tazewell Ellett: Career

-He later served as member of the board of visitors of the Virginia Military Institute.
+In 1880, Ellett became a member of the Democratic committee in Richmond.
+He later became chairman of the committee for three years.
+From 1883 to 1888, he was chairman of the Congressional Democratic Committee of the Third District.
+He was an advisor to Senator John S. Barbour Jr. for two years.
+From 1884 to 1886, he was the Democratic canvasser-at-large for Virginia.
+In 1888, he served as a presidential elector for Grover Cleveland.
 In 1894, Ellett was elected as a Democrat to the Fifty-fourth Congress (March 4, 1895 – March 3, 1897) with 63.31% of the vote, defeating Republican J.W.
-Southward, Independents James M. Gregory, and Martin M. Lipscomb, and Progressive G.M.
-Smithdeal.
+Southward, Independents James M. Gregory, and Martin Meredith Lipscomb, and Progressive George M. Smithdeal.
 He was an unsuccessful candidate for reelection in 1896 to the Fifty-fifth Congress.

 After Congress, he resumed the practice of law in Richmond, and New York City.

-He died in Summerville, South Carolina, May 19, 1914.
+Later in life, he engaged in promotion enterprises and mining prospects.
+He worked out of New York City and traveled to South America.